 Maintaining social distance during classes

-With mobile babies and toddlers it may be hard at times to maintain adequate social distance, but we ask for parents help and co-operation to try and ensure distance is maintained as far as possible between children.
+If social distancing is required we are mindful that with mobile babies and toddlers it may be hard at times to maintain adequate social distance, but we ask for parents help and co-operation to try and ensure distance is maintained as far as possible between children.

 Minimising person to person contact